bbkr/TinyID/README.md

     TinyID.new( key => $key ).encode( 48888851145 ).say;    # '😭😢😀😊😫😉'
 ```

-If you want to use such IDs in communication between Perl 5 and Perl 6
+If you want to use such IDs in a communication between Perl 5 and Perl 6
 [compatible module is also available](http://search.cpan.org/~bbkr/Integer-Tiny-0.3/lib/Integer/Tiny.pm).

 ## LICENSE